Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 - Thoughts of self-harm

-- Severe insomnia or appetite changes
+- Severe insomnia or appetite changes lasting more than a week

 - Panic attacks or overwhelming anxiety